mdavids/rfc/content/draft-davids-forsalereg-07.md

 ~~~
 forsale-record  = forsale-version forsale-content
                   ; referred to as content or RDATA
-                  ; in a single charachter-string
+                  ; in a single character-string

 forsale-version = %s"v=FORSALE1;"
                   ; %x76.3D.46.4F.52.53.41.4C.45.31.3B